Proto-Semitic language: Levant hypothesis

 A Bayesian analysis performed in 2009 suggests an origin for all known Semitic languages in the Levant around 3750 BC, with a later single introduction from South Arabia into the Horn of Africa around 800 BC.
 This statistical analysis could not, however, estimate when or where the ancestor of all Semitic languages diverged from Afroasiatic.
 It thus neither contradicts nor confirms the hypothesis that the divergence of ancestral Semitic from Afroasiatic occurred in Africa.

 Map of Semitic languages and statistically inferred dispersals.
 One hypothesized location of the divergence of ancestral Semitic from Afroasiatic between the African coast of the Red Sea and the Near East is also indicated.

 In another variant of the theory, the earliest wave of Semitic speakers entered the Fertile Crescent via the Levant and eventually founded the Akkadian Empire.
 Their relatives, the Amorites, followed them and settled Syria before 2500 BC.
-Late Bronze Age collapse in Israel led the South Semites to move southwards where they settled the highlands of Yemen after the 20th century BC until those crossed Bab-el-Mandeb to the Horn of Africa between 1500 and 500 BC.
+Late Bronze Age collapse in present-day Israel led the South Semitic settlers to migrate southwards where they settled Yemen after the 20th century BC until those crossed Bab-el-Mandeb to the Horn of Africa between 1500 and 500 BC.

+Several lines of evidence suggest that the scenario just outlined concerns relatively late, historically specific phases in the spread of Semitic and does not describe the earliest movements that first carried Semitic speech into the Levant and Mesopotamia.
+Kitchen et al.’s Bayesian analysis explicitly dates only the diversification of the attested Semitic branches and places their common ancestor in the Early Bronze Age Levant, while also supporting a single, much later introduction of Ethiosemitic from South Arabia into the Horn of Africa in the late second or early first millennium BC, in line with the epigraphic and archaeological record for early Geʽez and the kingdom of Dʿmt.
+This makes the south-Arabian to Horn of Africa dispersal a secondary, first-millennium-BC development rather than a primary homeland event and leaves open the question of when and where Proto-Semitic itself diverged from Afroasiatic.
+As several surveys emphasize, the Syro–Arabian desert and adjacent steppe form a single ecological and tribal zone stretching from northern Arabia through Badiyat al-Sham to upper Mesopotamia, within which Semitic-speaking pastoralists are securely attested from the late third and especially the second and first millennia BC, making north Arabia and the adjoining Syrian steppe a plausible early centre for dispersals into both the Levant and Mesopotamia.
+On this view, any southward migrations of so-called South Semitic settlers from the Levant or northern Syria into Yemen and across the Red Sea in the late Bronze and early Iron Ages represent later waves layered over much older north-Arabian and Syro–Arabian processes of Semiticization, rather than the initial point of origin for the family as a whole.

+However, these are not decisive arguments, and the primary division of Semitic into West Semitic and East Semitic inside the Levant continues to argue for a northern homeland.